cemreefe/cemreefe.github.io/source/projects/projects/Mask Detection with CV2.md

+# Mask detection using cv2 and training an ML model from scratch

 People started wearing masks in Istanbul during the coronavirus outbreak.
 After I realized this, I wanted to know what percentage of people were wearing masks and since I had all the time in the world due to schools getting cancelled, I took on this personal project.

 ![](/static/img/projects/mask_data.png){width=85%}